krateng/maloja/README.md

 If you use Plex Web or Youtube Music on Chromium, you can use the included extension.
 Make sure to enter the random key Maloja generates on first startup in the extension settings.

-If you want to implement your own method of scrobbling, it's very simple: You only need one POST request with the keys `artist`, `title` and `key`.
+If you want to implement your own method of scrobbling, it's very simple: You only need one POST request to `/api/newscrobble` with the keys `artist`, `title` and `key`.

 ### Standard-compliant API